 Where to Stay

-Padua Food and Restaurants
+Food and Restaurants

-While it may offend your sensibilities, Paduans have been eating horse for a long time, since the Lombards came, some tell me.
+While it may offend your sensibilities, Paduans have been eating horse for a long time, since the Lombards came, some say.
 If you didn't flinch, then try Sfilacci di Cavallo, which is made by cooking the leg for a long time, then smoking it, then pounding it until it breaks into threads.
 It looks like saffron threads in the market.

 Risotto is the first course of choice over pasta, but there are several bigoli (thick spaghetti with a hole in the center) dishes that are popular, sauced with duck ragu or anchovies.
-Pasta e fagioli, a pasta and bean soup, is a signature dish of the area.
+Pasta e Fagioli, a pasta and bean soup, is a signature dish of the area.

 Duck, goose, and piccione (squab or pigeon) are also popular.